oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 ## Task 3: Sign up for Access to a Large Language Model (LLM)

 Autonomous Database uses a large language model (LLM) to translate natural language to SQL.
-You can choose the LLM to use for your application, allowing you to leverage general models such as Cohere Command, OpenAI GPT-3.5, and so on as well as industry specific models or custom models that you may have deployed in your tenancy.
+You can choose the LLM to use for your application.

 Sign up for an **OpenAI** account as follows: